mariobalrod/among-us-voting/README.md

-# Flask Socketio Chat
+# Among us voting
-Testing Flask and Socket.io, doing a simple chat
+Testing Flask and Socket.io, doing a voting panel for among us.
+Client side with React js.